fac-members/fac-slides/src/slides/application-ws-2/index.md

 ---

-Each day, we'll post a challenge on Discord
+Each week, we'll post a set of challenges on Discord

 ---

-Read `#-how-to` first to understand how to post your attempt
+Read `#-how-to` first to understand how to complete the challenges and share them

 ---